Trauma-Team-International/Home/icu_burden/README.md

 ## Bayesian Method

+GLM pipeline for using Bayesian method for linear regression, where the historical trend is used to predict future events.

-First get the [code](https://github.com/autonomio/trauma-team-international/blob/master/icu_burden/icu_burden_bayesian.py) on to your machine, and then run it.
+Get the [code](https://github.com/autonomio/trauma-team-international/blob/master/icu_burden/icu_burden_bayesian.py) on to your machine, and run it.

 ## Moving Average Method

+A moving average based baseline method, where historical trend is used to predict future events across all countries with COVID-19 cases.
+Provides as output mean-average-error and relative-median-error for each country.

 First get the [code](https://github.com/autonomio/trauma-team-international/blob/master/icu_burden/icu_burden_average.py) on to your machine, and then run it.